Disaster Risk Management

 Building people’s resilience to disasters and conflict

 Disasters are, in essence, the result of poorly managed risk and human failure to introduce appropriate risk reduction measures.
 Effective crises and disaster responses therefore demand a shift away from reactive Emergency Relief to pro-active Disaster Risk Reduction.
-DRM therefore combines the concept of response and recovery (in the post-disaster phase) with the concept of prevention, mitigation and preparedness (the pre-disaster phase).
+Disaster Risk Management therefore combines the concept of response and recovery (in the post-disaster phase) with the concept of prevention, mitigation and preparedness (the pre-disaster phase).

-Graduates of DRM will be better able to respond to natural and man-made disasters in increasingly complex and dynamic environments.
+Graduates of this specialisation will be better able to respond to natural and man-made disasters in increasingly complex and dynamic environments.
 In the context of increasing climate variability and climate change (slow-onset disasters), this specialization pays attention to linking Disaster Risk Reduction with Climate Change Adaptation.
-The DRM specialisation also touches on conflict, making the course also relevant for those working in tense and conflict affected regions.
+The Disaster Risk Management specialisation also touches on conflict, making the course also relevant for those working in tense and conflict affected regions.

-To understand the changing roles, responsibilities and modes of operations of key DRM actors;
+- To understand the changing roles, responsibilities and modes of operations of key Disaster Risk Management actors;

 To conduct applied research in disaster and conflict affected communities/settings.